 Treating Migraine Caused By Injuries

-If you find yourself experiencing migraines at a higher frequency as a result of your injury then you’re not alone.
+If you find yourself experiencing attacks at a higher frequency as a result of your injury then you’re not alone.

-Many migraineurs can remember a turning point where their migraines became much more severe or frequent after a particular incident or injury.
-Likewise, some can remember the accident that started the beginning of their migraines in the first place.
+Many with migraine can remember a turning point where their attacks became much more severe or frequent after a particular incident or injury.
+Likewise, some can remember the accident that started the beginning of their migraine condition in the first place.

 Whatever your situation, it is usually clear if the incident has played a role in your migraine condition or not.